Marclie/SuaveStateScanner/README.md

-sweepBack = True       # whether to sweep backwards across points after reordering forwards eBounds = None         # bounds for energies to use eWidth = None          # width for valid energies to swap with current state at a point keepInterp = False     # whether to keep the interpolated energies and properties nthreads = 1           # number of threads to use makePos = False        # whether to make the properties positive
+sweepBack = True       # whether to sweep backwards across points after reordering forwards eBounds = None         # bounds for energies to use eWidth = None          # width for valid energies to swap with current state at a point interpolate = False    # whether to interpolate over nan or inf values keepInterp = False     # whether to keep the interpolated energies and properties nthreads = 1           # number of threads to use makePos = False        # whether to make the properties positive